 The Group faces various financial risks, including currency risk, interest rate risk, credit and liquidity risk.
 The Group monitors the degree of risk and has implemented procedures in order to reduce the risk to an acceptable level.
-This mainly relates to Pure Norwegian Seafood AS.

 Functional currency is Norwegian Krone (NOK) for all companies in the Group.